Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Update-AzCosmosDBAccount.md

 NetworkAclBypassResourceIds   : {}
 ```

-Updated DefaultConsistencyLevel to "Strong", Enabled AutomaticFailover, Enabled MultipleWriteLocations and Enabled VirtualNetwork for Cosmos DB Account with name accountName.
+Updated DefaultConsistencyLevel to "Strong", Enabled AutomaticFailover, Enabled MultipleWriteLocations and Enabled VirtualNetwork for CosmosDB Account with name accountName.

 ## PARAMETERS